palantir/bulldozer/README.md

   # If true, bulldozer will ignore updating draft pull requests, unless they
   # explicitly match a configured trigger condition.
   ignore_drafts: false

+  # "required_statuses" is a list of additional status contexts that must pass
+  # before bulldozer can update a pull request.
+This is useful if you want to
+  # require certain statuses to pass before automated updates are made.
+  required_statuses:
+    - "policy-bot: develop"
 ```

 #### Remote Configuration